Lemur

 12 acres

 3 IMPORTANT!
 BRISTOL ZOO HAS CLOSED.
 A new much bigger zoo park is being developed to the north of Bristol, with opening planned for 2025, if all goes well.
 Non profit : 300 mammals, plus birds and amphibians.
 The world's oldest provincial zoo, the best small zoo in Britain, and a pioneering conservation zoo.
 Britain's first black rhinoceros was born here, as was Europe's first chimpanzee; it is one of the few zoos to breed red pandas.
 The largest animals in this zoo today are the Western Lowland gorillas.
-Website
+Websit

 Dudley zoo